-Leonhard Euler (1707-1783) was one of the world’s most important mathematicians, and certainly a candidate for the most prolific: his collected works would fill up to 80 quarto volumes.
+Leonhard Euler (1707-1783) was one of the world’s most important mathematicians, and certainly is a candidate for the most prolific: in 1775 alone, he wrote an average of one mathematical paper per week.
+During his lifetime, he published more than 500 books and papers.
+His collected works would fill up to 80 quarto volumes.

 Euler made important contributions to fields as diverse as optics, graph theory, fluid dynamics and astronomy.
 The list of functions, theorems, equations and numbers named after Euler is so long that some joke that they really should be named after the first person after Euler to discover them (1).

 An apocryphal tale has Euler, a devout Christian, silencing the free-thinking French philosopher Diderot with a mathematical formula proving the existence of God (2).
 But perhaps Euler’s best-remembered contribution to science is his solution to the so-called Problem of the Seven Bridges of Königsberg.
 Maybe because it involves an easily graspable map, rather than abstruse algebraic formulae.

 The Prussian city of Königsberg (3) spanned both banks of the river Pregel, which washes around the Kneiphof, a small island at the centre of town, and a larger island immediately to its east.
 Seven bridges connected both banks and both islands with each other.
 A popular pastime among the citizens of Königsberg was to attempt a solution to a seemingly intractable problem: How to walk across both banks and both islands by crossing each of the seven bridges only once.
 The names of the bridges, west to east and north to south, are: